nnellans/github-workflows-guide/README.md

         uses: actions/checkout@v3 # owner/repo@ref, or owner/repo/folder@ref, where ref can be a branch, tag, or SHA
         # option 2: use an action file from a checked out repo
         uses: ./.github/actions/someFolder # make sure to checkout the repo first, no ref is supported as it uses the ref that you checked out
-        # option 3: use an action from a public container image
+        # option 3: use an action from a public container image (only on Linux runners)
         uses: docker://alpine:3.8 # from Docker Hub
         uses: docker://ghcr.io/owner/image # from GitHub Packages Container Registry
         uses: docker://gcr.io/cloud-builders/gradle # from Google Container Registry